dsiganos/nano-workspace/README.md

 # Creating a wallet and accounts
 Once you have a node up and running and synced, you will want to create a wallet.
 A wallet is not a Nano network concept.
-The network does dot track nor reference wallets.
+The network does not track nor reference wallets.
 A wallet is made of a wallet ID and a secret seed.
 The script [wallet_create.py](rpc/python/wallet_create.py) shows how to create wallets.
 Wallets can be destroyed with [wallet_destroy.py](rpc/python/wallet_destroy.py)